 This year saw the implementation of three mobile surveillance cameras intended to deter and capture any criminal activity.
 The cameras, though, aren’t the only sets of eyes the Eugene Police Department has.
 It also has the city of Eugene’s Downtown Ambassadors (dressed in blue polo shirts and khakis) and Downtown Eugene Inc.’s Downtown Guides (donning MAGA-esque red hats) to help its view of downtown.
 That’s a view that residents have said has been getting worse, according to a recent city-sponsored survey.

-However, EPD’s downtown Eugene surveillance activity has the Civil Liberties Defense League (CLDC) concerned for what sort of power dynamics this can result in.
+However, EPD’s downtown Eugene surveillance activity has the Civil Liberties Defense Center (CLDC) concerned for what sort of power dynamics this can result in.
 CLDC wants to put forth an alternative.

 EPD has three mobile camera trailers, which can be powered by a few ways: a diesel-fueled power generator, an attached solar panel or by plugging in to the city’s electrical grid.